ECS-251-W2020/final-project-group-3/README.md

 For testing on localhost, can type "./echo_server 1 localhost:10001" etc.

-To run a second instance, open a new terminal windows.
+To run a second instance, open a new terminal window.
 CD to /examples.
 Type "./echo_server 2 localhost:10002".

 Will be greeted by prompt.